Huntsville Unit: Release center

 The Huntsville Unit serves as one of the TDCJ's regional release centers for male prisoners.
 Most male prisoners are released to be closer to their counties of conviction, approved release counties, and/or residences.
 Male prisoners who have detainers, are classified as sex offenders, have electronic monitoring imposed by the Texas Board of Pardons and Paroles, and/or have certain special conditions of the Super Intensive Supervision Program (SISP) are released from the Huntsville Unit, regardless of their counties of conviction, residences, and/or approved release counties.

 Rick Thaler, the director of the Correctional Institutions Division, predicted in 2010 that the Huntsville Unit, which serves as the regional release center for Greater Houston, will remain the TDCJ's largest release center.
 Throughout the history of the Texas Prison System 90% of male prisoners were sent to the unit for the final portions of their sentences before being released.
 Starting in September 2010 the TDCJ instead began to use regional release centers for male prisoners.

 Death penalty

 The Huntsville Unit is the location of the State of Texas execution chamber.
-The TDCJ houses male death row inmates in the Polunsky Unit and female death row inmates in the Mountain View Unit.
+The TDCJ generally houses male death row inmates in the Polunsky Unit (formerly Terrell Unit) and female death row inmates in the Patrick O'Daniel Unit (formerly Mountain View Unit).

 Between 1819 and 1923 the method of execution was hanging until Texas authorized the use of the electric chair; the use of the electric chair ended the execution of death sentences by counties in Texas.
-The chair– often euphemistically called "Old Sparky" was constructed by inmates.
+The chair—often euphemistically called "Old Sparky"—was constructed by inmates.
 Between 1924 and 1964, 362 inmates were executed by electrocution.
 The chair now resides at the Texas Prison Museum, located on Interstate 45 on the north side of Huntsville which features displays of historical items from the prison system, including shanks and other items confiscated from inmates.

 On one occasion the prison used a facility below the current warden's office as a death row for women.
 Emma "Straight Eight" Oliver, the first female death row inmate under Texas state jurisdiction, was sentenced to death in 1949.
 In 1951 her sentence was commuted to life imprisonment.
-Subsequently the Goree Unit and then the Mountain View Unit were used as women's death rows.
+Subsequently the Goree Unit and then the O'Daniel Unit were used as women's death rows.